saf-dmitry/mdviewer/README.md

 Alternatively, you can use a third party CDN server, where the JavaScript needed for MathJax to work will be loaded at run time.
 This simplifies the installation and ensures the latest version of the library is always used, but requires an Internet connection at run time.

-To enable MathJax support you have to point your Markdown processor or your document template to the `MathJax.js` load script.
-The exact way depends on your Markdown processor (see the [Setting a Markdown Processor](#setting-a-markdown-processor) section).
+To enable MathJax support you have to point your processor or your document template to the `MathJax.js` load script.
+The exact way depends on your processor (see the [Setting a Markdown Processor](#setting-a-markdown-processor) section).
 E.g., in case of MultiMarkdown you can add following metadata directly to your Markdown document:

     html header: <script type="text/javascript"
         src="/usr/share/javascript/MathJax/MathJax.js?config=TeX-AMS-MML_HTMLorMML">